davidcmoulton/decodeuri/_posts/2015-01-16-meetup-writeup-science-of-data-visualistion.md

 Interesting that these discoveries came to light during the design process.

 On the back of this they've developed a desktop tool, and a lighter weight web tool, to enable you to use the sequence bundle approach to visualise not only protein sequences, but also DNA and RNA sequences.
-The aim is to help scientists uncover information hidden within sequences without having to go through the design process.
+The aim is to help scientists uncover information hidden within sequences without having to go through the design process themselves.
 They had a group of 70 users in a study that they interviewed and got feedback from during the development of the tool [not much info on the user research process, unfortunately].

 You can [read more about sequence bundles on their website](http://science-practice.com/projects/sequence-bundles/).